 LED Light Sources Thorlabs provides a range of mounted LEDs that emit in the UV, visible, NIR, and IR spectral ranges for brightfield illumination, Dodt contrast, and DIC imaging. |

 The Cerna microscopy platform's large working volume and system of dovetails make it straightforward to connect and position the components of the microscope.
 This flexibility enables simple and stable set up of a preconfigured microscope, and provides easy paths for later upgrades and modification.
-See below for a couple examples of the assembly of preconfigured and DIY Cerna microscopes.
+See the videos in this tab for a couple of examples of the assembly of some DIY Cerna microscopes.

 Thorlabs' worldwide network allows us to operate demo rooms in a number of locations where you can see our systems in action.
 We welcome the opportunity to work with you in person or virtually.
 A demo can be scheduled at any of our showrooms or virtually by contacting ImagingSales@thorlabs.com.